Actual weekly hours by gross weekly pay quintile across Q2 - Q3 in London and the rest of England (2010-2021)

-Looking at hours worked within London and the rest of England can give us useful insight on our working patterns pre- and post-pandemic.
-Actual hours worked are heavily impacted by external factors, such as a pandemic, whereas usual hours are not expected to change much over the years.
+Looking at hours worked within London and the rest of England can give us a useful insight on our working patterns pre- and post-pandemic.
+Actual hours worked are heavily impacted by external factors, such as the COVID-19 pandemic, whereas usual hours are not expected to change much over the years.

 Additionally, when disaggregating the data by gender we see a large gap between the amount of actual hours (and a smaller gap for usual hours) worked between men and women across the years.
 One reason could be because non-paid work (such as care work) are not accounted for in the actual hours worked.
 Another reason is that the data is limited since it only accounts for people in full-time work.

-The great decline in actual hours between 2019 and 2020 are prominent for both men and women at a similar level.
-Women see a decline of 10.4% in London and 11.9% in the rest of England in their actual hours worked.
+The great decline in actual hours during the COVID-19 pandemic and the bouncing back in 2021 are prominent for both men and women at a similar level.
+Between 2019 and 2020, women see a decline of 10.4% in London and 11.9% in the rest of England in their actual hours worked.
 Whereas men see a decline of 11.4% in London and 12.6% in the Rest of England.

 Total actual and total usual hours worked by gross weekly pay quintiles includes over-time hours in the main job and is limited to only full-time employees.
 The reference period is April to September of each year.